Cyber Wknd ’24

 Initially, this spread throughout Philadelphia but by the 1980s the commercial holiday had been adopted by the majority of America.
 Although later its name was believed to have more to do with retailers getting into the black (i.e. turning a profit on their bottom line) for the first time that year than the original disorderly story.

-Black Friday made its way to the UK on 2010 when Amazon first introduced the concept.
+Black Friday made its way to these shores in 2010 when Amazon first introduced the concept.
 Incidentally, Amazon are also responsible for over a quarter of the Black Friday sales still today, processing more than four million transactions on Black Friday in 2019.
 In 2013, ASDA (which is owned by the American company, Walmart) held its own sale and people had fisticuffs over flat screen TVs, one man in Bristol was even arrested during the ensuing mayhem!
 (3) (4)

 Image: SunSentinal